SAP SoD Analysis for Freelance Consultants: Why We Built a Freelance Edition

 A short list, because it matters:

 - Same authorization-object-level analysis.
-No transaction-level fallback for the cheaper tier.
+No transaction-level fallback for the freelance tier.
 Same false-positive filtering across company codes, plants, profit centres, and any organizational scope.

 - Same data residency model.
 Everything runs on your laptop.
 No cloud upload.
 No vendor-hosted data store.
 This matters when a client asks where their authorization extract is going, and you can answer "nowhere".